* S&P 500 hits highest intraday level since Nov. 1, 2007

 The S&P 500 is up 6.4 percent so far this year, partly due to stronger than expected corporate earnings and a better economic outlook.
 The Dow industrials is about 1 percent away from an all-time intraday high, reached in October 2007.

 Volume has been weak in recent days with the S&P moving sideways near 1,518.
 The index is about 3 percent away from hitting a record high.

 King Lip, chief investment officer at Baker Avenue Asset Management in San Francisco, said the fact that there aren’t many sellers after a consistent string of gains is positive and shows the uptrend is intact.

 “Last year we had double-digit returns in the first quarter.
 It’s fairly possible we can move higher from here,” he said.

 The S&P gained 12 percent in the first three months of 2012.

-Deere & Co, the world’s largest farm equipment maker, forecast a modest increase in sales this year despite the prospect of the biggest corn crop in U.S. history.
-The forecast fell short of analysts’ expectations, sending shares of Deere down 3.5 percent to $90.68.
+Deere & Co, the world’s largest farm equipment maker, forecast a modest increase in sales this year despite the prospect of the biggest corn crop in U.S. history, falling short of analysts’ expectations and sending its shares down 3.5 percent.

 According to the latest Thomson Reuters data, of the 353 companies in the S&P 500 that have reported results, 70.3 percent have exceeded analysts’ expectations, above a 62 percent average since 1994 and 65 percent over the past four quarters.

 Investors shrugged off the latest economic data, which showed that retail sales rose just 0.1 percent, as expected, in January as tax increases and higher gasoline prices restrained spending.